bradarm/dapr_offline_install/README.md

 # Dapr Offline Installer
 A standalone dapr installation for offline, air-gapped, or disconnected use-cases.

+# Deprecation Notice
+As of the Dapr 1.7 release, Dapr officially supports offline, air-gapped installations.
+As such, this repository will no longer be supported or maintained.
+Please refer to [official Dapr documentation](https://docs.dapr.io/getting-started/install-dapr-cli/) with guidance and support for manual, binary installation procedure.

 ## Usage

 The basic flow for using this package is as follows: